Markets in Bordeaux

 Citadel of Blaye: Weekly market held in Allée des Soupirs where local artisans offer up a wealth of arts, crafts and delicious food and wine.
 As with any other traditional farmers market you will a great selection of fruit and veg, bright in colour and freshly picked.
 Being a coastal town you will also find a lot of seafood directly from the estuary and during the months of March to May the area is well known for its asparagus harvest.

-Bordeaux Christmas market: In December, Bordeaux holds its great Christmas market in the Allées de Tourny.
+Bordeaux Christmas market: From the last week of November and throughout December, Bordeaux holds its great Christmas market in the Allées de Tourny.
 A festive event and a good place to pick up an original Christmas gift, or see Santa Claus and let him have your list.